romainpetitalot/mpeg4part2_extract_compressed_dockerized/README.md

 - [x] Extraction of motion vectors
 - [x] Proper python setup file for local installation
 - [x] Handle both P and B-frames
-- [ ] Extraction of the motion vectors frame by frame
+- [x] Extraction of the motion vectors frame by frame
-- [ ] Upload to PyPI
 - [ ] Extraction of the residual frames